custom-build-robots/donkeypart_bno055/README.md

              'float', 'float', 'float', 'float', 'float', 'float', 'int', 'int', 'int', 'int'] ...

- No everything works very well and the values of the BNO055 sensor where recorded in the JSON files.
+ Now, the Donkey Car framework should work together with the BNO055 sensor.
+The values of the BNO055 sensor where recorded in the JSON files.